aspleym/TMM4275-Assignment-3/README.md

 python httpserver.py
 ```

+- The web server will ask for the password to the "KBE company email account".
+The password can be found together with the assignment 3 submission on Blackboard.
+If you just hit the _enter_ key the web server will start without the email services.
+Type in the password and hit _enter_.

 - The web server should be available at: `127.0.0.1:8080` in a web browser.

 ## Usage

-TODO: Write how to use, from the sender, and for the designer.
-Run on NX, automatic email etc.

 **Customer:**
 The customer is able to tell the designer their email address and welding gun's dimensions.
 The welding gun will be intepreted as a block to make the weldability check simpler.
 By pressing the button _Choose file_, the customer will open a window and can direct the system to upload a _.prt_-file.
-When the _order_ is successful, an confirmation email will be sent to the customer and a notification email will be sent to the designer.
+When the form is completed the customer can hit the _Check Weldability_ button.
+The page will start to upload the information and generate the emails.
+As this takes a couple of seconds, we added an loading indicator to inform the customer that the page is working in the background.
+When the order is successful, an confirmation email will be sent to the customer and a notification email will be sent to the designer.
+The customer will be redirected to a _order complete_ page.
+When the designer checked the _.prt_-file, a new email will be sent to the customer with a download link to the updated _.prt_-file.
+It is also possible to use the link in the _order complete_ page after the email is received from the desinger.

 **Designer:**
 When the designer recieves a notification, they are able to find a folder with the order name inside the project directory's _Product_ folder.
 Inside the folder named after the uploaded _.prt_-file, there should be three files with the same name but different filename extension: _.prt_, _.ini_ and _.py_.

-The _.ini_-file contains information about the order in this format:
+The _.ini_-file contains information about the order and is in this format:

 ```ini
 NAME: Name of part file.